 Saint Aidan’s is a Church of England school, and faith-based criteria are included in our Admissions Policy.
 If you attend a church or other place of worship you should complete a Supplementary Form and submit it directly to the school.
 You do not need to complete a Supplementary Form, but it is important that you do complete one if you wish church attendance to be taken into account.
 The form is included in our Admissions Policy which is available to download from this page or from the school on request.

 Will my child get a place?

 The school has places for 168 Year 7 students every year.
 If we have more than 168 students wanting to join Year 7 we have a set of “oversubscription criteria” which are used when places are offered.
 Priority is given to groups including those who live in Over Wyre, those whose parents attend church and those who have siblings at the school (see the Admissions Policy for details).
 However, even after all these students have been admitted there are always a good number of places available to other students.
 It is certainly not true that you have to live near the school or attend church to be able to get a place at Saint Aidan’s.
-Admissions Policy for September 2023 can be downloaded using the link below.
+Admissions policies for entry in 2023 and 2024 can be downloaded using the links below.

 The link below gives further details of the churches which will be considered under Oversubscription Criterion D of the Admissions Policy.

 Admissions at other times (in-year admissions)

 Children sometimes need to change secondary schools at time other than the start of Year 7.
 These admissions are called in-year admissions.
 For example, a house move may make travelling to a child’s current school impractical.